Zeyadmtn/zeyadmtn/README.md

 - 👨‍💻 I love messing around with Azure and building AI solutions in my spare time.

-- 🎓 Currently studying Software Engineering at the **Unviersity of Technology, Malaysia**
+- 🎓 Bachelor's of Computer Science in Software Engineering at the **Unviersity of Technology, Malaysia**

 - 📫 How to reach me **zeyadmtn@gmail.com**